 - DOB: 2019

 Yes…this is not a solo game, nor will it be.
-I can not see a way to automate lies, deceit and pure outright exaggeration.
-This is firmly in the 2+ player category and is its strength.
-This is why it has found its way into the STD category
+I cannot see a way to automate lies, deceit and pure outright exaggeration.
+This is firmly in the 2+ player category and is its strength, especially with higher numbers.
+This is why it has found its way into the STD category, where the family have been conscripted in to help test out the game

 The Real Nitty Gritty: